SeaComm Advisor Text Version

 Our Financial Position Today Continues to Remain Solid

-Although we are adding another brand new market for us to serve, we are committed to exceeding member expectations as we always have.
-It is important to know that we make certain that everything we plan and ultimately implement has member and employee satisfaction as our end goal.
-Our focus has and continues to be to offer our members a compelling value.
+We recently finished the construction of our second Vermont location in Essex.
+We held a ribbon cutting in April and hired a new branch manager and staff.
+Although we are adding another new market for us to serve, we are committed to exceeding member expectation as we always have.
+It is important for every member to know that we make certain that everything we plan and ultimately implement has member and employee satisfaction as our end goal.

-As we look to the remainder of this year, we will be focusing our attention on our instant issue credit card platform.
-This will enable our members to come in, be approved for a credit card, and walk out with one the very same day.
-This will also assist our members who have had their cards compromised, so they do not have to wait ten business days for a new one to arrive in the mail.
-We already have this on our debit card platform.
-Our focus continues to be on enhancing our product and service offerings to meet the ever-changing business landscape and provide each member with a strong value proposition in being a member of our credit union.
+As we look to the remainder of this year, we will be focusing our attention on enhancing our mobile platform and ensuring that every interaction with our membership exceeds expectation.
+This focus continues to meet the ever-changing business landscape and provide each member with a strong value proposition in being a member of our credit union.
 This is done through a consistent and responsible growth strategy.

 Scott A. Wilson

 President and Chief Executive Officer